biobv2015/efficient-neighborhood-ops/README.md

  - **dim0-opt**: Very small optimization providing a final shortcut for access to `dimensions[ 0 ]` in RectangleNeighborhoodCursor.
 See [this commit](https://github.com/Squareys/imglib2-algorithm/commit/94513c19ef65cc7968b9c5b30554d83b03c21161).
 Speedup was ~2-4%, should be actually verified by some new benchmark results, though.
  - **co-opt**: Have the structuring element stored as a set of concecutive offests.
 An approach wich was used in some imglib before.
 Problem here was that the random accessible was always moved with `ra.move()` which obviously is mildly inefficient for RA's with optimized `fwd()` methods.
 The next optimization attemp tried to get rid of this:
  - **cmo-opt**: Have the structuring element stored as a set of conecutive move operations, therefore, Operations which move the random accessible correctly.
 This removes need for `nextLine()`, but was not efficient at all.
 Speedup was ~(-100)%.
  - **racarr-opt**: Use an array of RandomAccess as a structuring element.
 This way, the structuring element could be moved with the cursor once.
 Since one usually only iterates over it once, this is not a use case we should optimize for.
 Speedup ~(-300)% for MinimumFinder benchmark.
-See [this commit](https://github.com/Squareys/imglib2-algorithm/commit/5bce45bf3c1dbdbf77ebee14cda45117652075f8)
+See [this commit](https://github.com/Squareys/imglib2-algorithm/commit/5bce45bf3c1dbdbf77ebee14cda45117652075f8).

+* Intermediate conclusion*

+The framework for neighborhoods in imglib2-ops provides maxmial flexibility.
+In return one cannot really go as deep as accessing indices of Types or even work on underlying arrays directly.
+A structuring element approach could help generalize the API a bit more an would not require a specified implementation of the Shape corresponding Neighborhoods.
+This comes with performance loss, though. co-opt used an array of array to do the offsets.
+This was required since indices on img are only accessible though Type, the Neighborhood API works on anything, though.

+Next idea is to optimize for OutOfBounds, therefore ommit the checks on pixels we know only have neighbors inside the actual img.

+Later I will move onto imagej2 to implement maps for neighborhoods.